evanklem/PartyPredict/README.md

 Naive Bayes survey-based classifier that predicts political party affiliation from responses before the survey ends.

 ## Overview
 PartyPredict is a Java application that collects survey responses, stores them in CSV format, and trains a Naive Bayes classifier to infer political party.
 It evaluates predictions with accuracy, precision, recall, and F1 scores, and improves as new data is added.
+Created to understand basic artificial intelligence.

 ## What I Learned
 - Designing clear, unbiased survey questions.